dustyroom-studio/quibli-doc/_docs/stylized-lit-shader.md

 ![Stylized Lit Shader — Surface Type menu](/quibli-doc/assets/images/manual_images/quibli_stylized_lit_shader_surface_type_menu.png)
 *Stylized Lit Shader — Surface Type menu*

 If _Transparent_ Surface Type is selected, the Blend Mode menu becomes available with the following Blend Mode options: _Alpha_, _Premultiply_, _Additive_ and _Multiply_.

 ![Stylized Lit Shader — Blend Mode menu under Transparent Surface Type](/quibli-doc/assets/images/manual_images/quibli_stylized_lit_shader_blend_mode_menu.png)
 *Stylized Lit Shader — Blend Mode menu under Transparent Surface Type*

 **Render Faces** Determines what faces to render.
 The three options are _Both_, _Front_, _Back_.

 ![Stylized Lit Shader — Render Faces menu](/quibli-doc/assets/images/manual_images/quibli_stylized_lit_shader_render_faces_menu.png)
 *Stylized Lit Shader — Render Faces menu*

 **Alpha Clipping** If this checkbox is in the ‘Enabled’ state, the _Threshold_ parameter appears.

 **Threshold** This parameter cuts out a transparent portion of the material.
 Moving it sideways determines how soon the transparent portion is ‘transparent enough’ to be cut out.

-**Enable GPU Instancing** Enabling turns on the manipulation of the main parameters in the code.
+**Enable GPU Instancing** Uses GPU Instancing to render multiple copies of the mesh at once.
+More information in [Unity's documentation](https://docs.unity3d.com/Manual/GPUInstancing.html){:target="_blank"}.

 **TIP.** Some of the parameters, like _Rim_, _Specular_, _Height Gradient_ and others work similarly to the according parameters in the analogous _Stylized Surface_ shader in **Flat Kit**.
 If you didn’t find some specific info about these parameters in this manual, you might want to have a look into the [Stylized Shader chapter of the Flat Kit manual](https://flatkit.dustyroom.com/#31-stylized-surface-shader){:target="_blank"}.
 {: .notice--info}